tongjong/civ-ipriot-smiley/knowledge_and_evidence.md

      1. Which colors are defined and in which class(s)?
         > Your answer here
+        > White, green, red, yellow and black colours are defined in the Smiley class.

      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > Your answer here
+        > Tuple.
+No. Because they are declared in all capitals, which in python convention is used for constants.
+Constants suggests that these variables represents fixed values.
      3. Add the color blue to the appropriate class using the appropriate format and values.

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
         > Your answer here
+        > Smiley, Happy and Sad classes.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Your answer here
+     > Change the 'Y' value inside the constructor of the Smiley class to 'self.Green'.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: